Jincheng Group: History

 which is re-proposed on the market with extensive modifications renamed Jincheng JC50-Q7 and also imported into Europe.
 In Italy it will be distributed by the Motor Union and sold as Doggy.
 He later launches a copy of the Honda Dax.

 In 1999 he began developing a new range of scooters designed for the European market and signed an agreement with Yamaha Motor to produce engines under license in the 125-250 cc range.
 In 2000, he signed an agreement with the Italian company Italjet to sell its Jincheng Eupolo maxiscooter in Europe under the Italian brand.

 This model will be imported from 2001 and renamed Italjet Jupiter in 125, 150 and 250 displacements.

 In 2002 it obtained the ISO14001 international quality certificate.

 At the end of 2003, a strategic agreement was signed with Aprilia to produce scooters and engines under license in China with the Jincheng brand.

 In 2006, production of the Scarabeo "Light" models began in China under license and, together with the Aprilia research and development center in Noale, a new 125 and 200 cc four-stroke engine was industrialized which was also mounted on the Scarabeo produced in Italy.

 In the mid-2000s the joint venture with Suzuki ended as the Japanese company created a new joint venture with the Chinese company Haojue.

 The agreement with Aprilia ends when the Piaggio group strengthens its presence in China by signing an agreement with the competitor Zongshen to produce Aprilia motorcycles.
 As a result, the Jincheng group acquired the production rights for the old Scarabeo and the related 125/200 engines to sell them under its own brand.
 This is how Jincheng Tiramisù was launched in 2016, the old Scarabeo "Light" with a revised aesthetic design.

-Also in 2018 Jincheng enters into a partnership with Adiva to produce motorcycles for the Italian brand to be sold in Asia.
+Also in 2018 Jincheng enters into a partnership with Adiva to produce motorcycles for the Italian brand to be sold in China.
 In December 2020, the production of the Adiva AJ/Fortune model started, a high-wheeled scooter derived from the Jincheng Tiramisu which is sold only in Asia.

 Jincheng recently presented new models of both road and adventure motorcycles with displacements from 125 up to 400 cc.
 It is also a partner of numerous European breakers.
 It produces components and engines for Italjet used in the new Dragster model, supplies its Jincheng Grasshopper 125/200 scooter to the Austrian KSR Group which resells it in Europe and Asia under the Malaguti brand rebadged Malaguti Mission.
-Also supplies its Tiramisù 125 scooter to Spanish MH Motorcycle (Motorhispania) wich sell as a MH Fasty 125.
+Also supplies its Tiramisù 125 scooter to Spanish MH Motorcycle (ex Motorhispania) which sell as a MH Fasty 125.